marcnjaramillo/trivia_api/backend/README.md

 }
 ```
 ### GET '/questions'
 **What it does:** Fetches all questions along with their categories, answers, and difficulty ratings.
 This is structured as a list of numerous question dictionaries.
-Each question consists of numerous key:value pairs.
+Each question consists of key:value pairs for ID, question, answer, category, and difficulty.
 - Request Arguments: None
 - Returns: A JSON object - questions - that contains a list of dictionaries with several key:value pairs.
 Results are paginated, allowing up to 10 questions per page
 ```